The Ultimate Guide to Understanding Retirement Plan RMDs

 |What happens if I do not take the RMD?||If the distributions to you in any year are less than the RMD for that year, you are subject to an additional tax equal to 50 percent of the undistributed RMD.||Same as IRA rule|

 Calculating Your RMDs

 Calculating what your RMDs will be is a very individual process.
 It is based on your age and the balance of your IRA the year before you begin minimum distributions.
-If your spouse is more than ten years younger than you and is the sole beneficiary of your IRA, the worksheet for calculating your RMD can be found here.
+If your spouse is more than ten years younger than you and is the sole beneficiary of your IRA, the worksheet for calculating your RMD can be found on the IRS website.
 The formula used for all other situations is similar, but simpler.
 Your RMD can be calculated by dividing your IRA balance on Dec.
 31 the year prior to reaching the age requirement by the number designated by your age on the IRS’s RMD chart.
 You will need to repeat this process if you have more than one of these types of IRA.
 If you are not the original owner of the IRA, there is a similar age based chart in the appendices of the IRS publication on RMDs.

 Flexibility versus Complication

 As you continue down the path of selecting the right type of IRA for your individual needs, you will find a very simple truth.
 IRAs come in all types, but the more flexible the regulations governing the plan, the more calculation and research you’ll have to do.
 When choosing an IRA, the more flexibility you have with contributions and RMDs, the more complicated the process will be.